How to be Involved in NHA

 Provide a forum to bring the industry together to share information, develop consensus on solutions, report to and make recommendations to advise the Board, and provide expertise to staff.

-About Councils: Tend to focus on a particular market segment, sharing technical insights and discussing policy solutions on issues with a special focus and/or crossover issues.
+About Councils and Roundtables: Tend to focus on a particular market segment, sharing technical insights and discussing policy solutions on issues with a special focus and/or crossover issues.

 It's easy to sign up to receive alerts and meeting notices for any of these committees or councils.
-Simply CLICK HERE to log on to the NHA Member Portal's Committees and Councils page and follow the instructions on the page.
+Simply CLICK HERE to log on to the NHA Member Portal's Committees, Councils, and Roundtables page and follow the instructions on the page.

 <20 MW Club Roundtable